 He served as the Public Member (Ambassador) of the U.S. Delegation to the United Nations Second Special Session on Disarmament in New York, as a consultant for domestic policy to President Reagan, and as an adviser to several government departments and agencies.

-Feulner speaks frequently both in the United States and abroad, and has been awarded honorary degrees from 15 colleges and universities.
-He has been declared a Benefactor of the University of Edinburgh, and has received honors from the governments of Taiwan and South Korea.
+Feulner speaks frequently both in the United States and abroad, and has been awarded honorary degrees from 10 colleges and universities.
+He has been declared a Benefactor of the University of Edinburgh, and has received honors from the governments of Taiwan, South Korea, and the Czech Republic.

 But his heart belongs to Heritage – and to the thousands of colleagues and supporters he has worked with over the decades.
 “I can’t stress it enough,” Feulner said in 2002 on his 25th anniversary as president.
 “If you don’t have the right people, you won’t have the success Heritage has had over the years.”

-He graduated from Regis University with a bachelor’s degree in English, and received an MBA from the University of Pennsylvania’s Wharton School of Business in 1964.
+He graduated from Regis University with double majors in English and business, and received an MBA from the University of Pennsylvania’s Wharton School of Business in 1964.
 He later attended Georgetown University and the London School of Economics, and then earned a doctorate degree at the University of Edinburgh in 1981.

 He was the editor of U.S. – Japan Mutual Security: The Next Twenty Years, China – The Turning Point, and a contributor to 10 other books and numerous journals, reviews and magazines.
 Feulner also was publisher of Heritage’s Policy Review magazine from 1977 until 2001, when Heritage transferred the publication to the Hoover Institution.
 He was the co-founder and Chairman of the Web site Townhall.com, which was established to coordinate online activities of dozens of conservative organizations and columnists.